davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 ## Punctuation

-This is going on way too long, but quickly - also really cool are the punctuation tokens, which, usefully in this context, get broken out by the OpenNLP tokenizer as separate words:
+This is going on way too long, but quickly - also really zany are the punctuation tokens, which, usefully in this context, get broken out by the OpenNLP tokenizer as separate words:

 ![](images/flat/punctuation.png)